dragon-dune/dragon-dune/dragon-dune.md

     - The winner may play a Special Card to avoid paying.

 4. The whole process repeats for the next player in player order.
-    For each card, the next player after the current Starting Biddder (in player order) becomes the next Starting Bidder.
+    For each card, the next player after the current Starting Bidder (in player order) becomes the next Starting Bidder.

 ![](art/mounted-knight.png)